krsalmi/krsalmi/README.md

 -[AI Digit Recognition Web App](https://digitrecognition-ai.onrender.com), an application that uses machine learning to recognize handwritten digits.
 The frontend, built with React, allows users to draw digits on a canvas and send the drawing to a backend Python Flask server to predict what digit they drew using a pre-trained machine learning model.
 Users can also try retraining the model themselves.
 You can check out the code for both the [frontend](https://github.com/krsalmi/ai_digits_frontend.git) and the [backend](https://github.com/krsalmi/ai_digits_backend.git).

+-[Nim](https://github.com/krsalmi/nim.git), a Python program of the classic game, Nim, with an AI player, trained with reinforcement learning (Q learning).

 -[Reedtracker](http://www.reedtracker.com/), a Python Flask application, where oboe players can register to track the details of the reeds they are making.
 You can watch a little Youtube video presentation [here](https://www.youtube.com/watch?v=nX4bWLfkhLs).
 Coded in Python, MySQL, Flask, HTML, CSS, Javascript

--[Nim](https://github.com/krsalmi/nim.git), a Python program of the classic game, Nim, with an AI player, trained with reinforcement learning (Q learning).

 -[WeShare](https://github.com/krsalmi/weshare), my own modified version of a cost-sharing app, which receives information from command line arguments.
 In this program, it’s also possible to adjust the share of participants.
 Written in Python.

 -[Corewar](https://github.com/ninjapiraatti/corewar), a team project for school in which we coded our own assembler and a Virtual Machine to play our version of the legendary memory conquering game, Core War.
 I was mostly in charge of the creation of the Virtual Machine and the Visualizer built to accompany it.
 Written in C.

-## 🌱 Other things I’m currently studying ...
--APIs and how they work
-...check out my [Viral-Tweet-Seacher](https://github.com/krsalmi/Viral-Tweet-Searcher-using-the-Twitter-API) program

 ## :white_check_mark: Courses I've completed...
 -CS50AI from Harvard University, fundamentals of modern Artificial Intelligence